karstenzip/Poto/README.md

 Eject your calculator.

-Open the Imagur Add-In on your calculator and everything should be ready to go.
+Open the Poto Add-In on your calculator and everything should be ready to go.